buhowski/react-typescript/public/text-data/startup/StartupEN.md

 ## Preface

-I've got a grand vision of the overall picture — creating a corporation to develop areas close to my worldview, which inspire me and provide space for ideas, are underdeveloped locally, but have high profit potential.
+I've got a grand vision of the overall picture — creating a corporation to develop areas close to my worldview, which inspire me and provide space for ideas, are locally underdeveloped, but possess high-profit potential.

 The pieces of this picture are my individual projects, which I plan to monetize and reinvest the profits into developing my own technologies, creating opportunities for like-minded people.